MONTREAL, Jan. 2, 2014 /CNW Telbec/ - Hydro-Québec is anticipating high

-Cold spell: Hydro-Québec asks for the public's cooperation to reduce power consumption during peak hours
+public to reduce power consumption during peak periods.

 Hydro-Québec is asking for reduced power usage during these peak hours: